usmcgeek/tanks/README.md

  * WW2 and Modern Age Templates
  * Multiple additonal countries

+  ## 29 Mar 2021
+ * Updated Templates to fix some items
+ * Updated Fonts

  ## 26 Mar 2021
  * Updated Templates to fix some items
  * Added images of all official cards